Blendify/blender-manual/trunk/blender_docs/manual/animation/markers.rst

 Types
 =====

-Next to the standard markers *pose markers* are another type of markers, which are specific to armatures and shape keys.
+Besides standard markers, *pose markers* are another type of markers, which are specific to armatures and shape keys.
 They are used to denote poses in the Action Editor mode and Shape Keys Editor of Dope Sheet.